 You can download the full strategy here(PDF, 17MB) .

-We conduct monthly water sampling in Queanbeyan area.
+We conduct monthly water sampling in the Queanbeyan area.
 You can download the results of these below.

 Please report an issue with the water quality you receive from the Council drinking or recycled water supply via our online form.